 For waiver participants receiving waiver services through a Managed Care Organization (MCO), a capitated rate specific to waiver services is used.
-The capitation rate will be certified as actuarially sound.
-The capitation rate will be developed based on historical fee-for-service waiver costs from state fiscal years (SFY) 2008 through 2011.
+The capitation rate is certified as actuarially sound.
+The capitation rate is developed based on the historical fee-for-service payments from SFY 2013-2015.
 The historical waiver experience will be trended forward to the contract rating years.
 Further, adjustments will be applied for policy and program changes, as well as anticipated managed care impact adjustments.
 The capitation rate will also include an administrative and risk load appropriate for the MCO.